Skip to main content

 • $50,000, minus the highest outstanding loan balance in the past 12 months

-Because this formula can be a little confusing, let's look at some examples.
+Because this formula can be a little confusing, click the drop down to view several examples.

 Example 1: